ai/compass.js/README.md

 });
 ```

-Callback will be execute also if library is already initialized.
+If library is already initialized, callback will be executed instantly,
+without reinitialization.

 ### Unwatch